-More people are shopping online than ever before and this shift in consumer behaviour is changing the way brands promote their products.
-This year, for the first time ever, digital advertising will account for more than half of global ad spend.
+More people are shopping online than ever before and this shift in consumer behavior is changing the way brands promote their products.
+In 2021 for the first time ever digital advertising accounted for well over half of global ad spend.

-While brands have become accustomed to targeting audiences as they browse social media or research products on Google, now is the time to take advantage of retail media and connect with consumers as they shop.
+While brands have become accustomed to targeting audiences as they browse social media or research products on Google now is the time to take advantage of retail media networks and connect with consumers as they shop.

-Your ad could appear when someone types a relevant search term into Amazon or as shoppers browse a particular product category on their favourite supermarket site.
-This is the eCommerce equivalent of in-store advertising and can help brands capture audiences at the most influential point in the digital customer journey.
+Your ad could appear when someone types a relevant search term into Amazon or as shoppers browse a particular product category on their favorite supermarket site.
+This is the eCommerce equivalent of in-store advertising and it can help brands capture audiences at the most influential point in the digital consumer journey.

-Retail media opens up digital spaces that were previously off-limit to brands.
-Amazon led the way by introducing sponsored ads.
-Now, other online retailers are following in their footsteps.
+Retail media networks open up digital spaces that were previously off-limits to brands.
+Amazon led the way by introducing its sponsored ads.
+Now other online retailers are following in their footsteps.

-Retail media is having far-reaching consequences for all eCommerce stakeholders.
+Retail media networks have far-reaching consequences for all eCommerce stakeholders.

-For online retailers, it provides a new revenue stream which is huge when you consider that CPG profit margins have been decreasing.
-For the end consumer, it means lower and more consistent prices because stores that operate a retail media network will avoid sudden price hikes that could negatively impact traffic and ad revenue.
+For online retailers it provides a new revenue stream which is huge when you consider that CPG profit margins have been decreasing.
+For the end consumer it means lower and more consistent prices because stores want to avoid sudden price hikes that could negatively impact traffic and ad revenue.
 These highly targeted ads tend to be more relevant and less annoying too.

 Retail media is also changing the way shoppers and brands interact.
-While it will take some time for brands to get used to, it is worth the investment because of all the unique advantages retail media offers.
+While it will take some time for brands to get used to it is worth the investment because of all the unique advantages retail media offers them.
 These include:

-The data collected varies a lot but, if the retail media network you choose has a loyalty programme, it may have access to in-depth and insightful information about shoppers that will allow you to target and customise your ads for maximum impact.
+The data collected varies a lot but if the retail media network you choose has a loyalty program it may have access to in-depth and insightful information about shoppers that will allow you to target and customise your ads for maximum impact.

-As mentioned, retail media allows you to customise your message to increase sales, improve ROI and provide a seamless customer experience.
-But you can go even further by personalising your offers to appeal to different audience segments.
+Retail media allows you to customize your message to increase sales improve ROI and provide a seamless customer experience.
+But you can go even further by personalizing your offers to appeal to different audience segments.

-As an example of the high-quality targeting available, let's look at US supermarket Kroger.
-Loyalty cards are used with 96% of transactions on its retailer media network, brands can target shoppers based on everything from household size to personal preferences, like favourite flavours.
-Many networks even enable brands to send their customers highly relevant coupons and email promotions.
+As an example of the high-quality targeting available let's look at US supermarket Kroger.
+Loyalty cards are used with 96% of transactions on its retail site so brands can target shoppers based on everything from household size to personal preferences like their favorited flavors.
+Many retail media networks even enable brands to send their customers enticing offers coupons and highly relevant email promotions.

-This level of personalisation makes it easy for brands to attract new customers and introduce current users to new products.
+This level of personalization makes it easy for brands to attract new customers and introduce current users to new products.

 3. Perfectly timed ads

 Retail media allows you to get your message to consumers who are in shopping mode.
-They are on a retail website to research or buy a product, so there's no better time to promote your brand.
+They are on a retail website ready to buy a product so there's no better time to promote your brand.
 Conversions are just one click away.

-When executed effectively, retail media ads are distinctive and prominently placed, so they're a great way to win space on the digital shelf.
+When executed effectively retail media ads are distinctive and prominently placed so they're a great way to stand out and gain prominence on the digital shelf.

 4. Clear conversion tracking